-We’re a full-service digital marketing company that specializes in voice search optimization.
-We have a team of over 200 experts that will bring their knowledge and expertise to your campaign.
+We’re a full-service digital marketing company that specializes in featured snippet and voice search optimization.
+We have a team of over 300 experts that will bring their knowledge and expertise to your campaign.
 We’ll help you optimize your content to perform well in voice searches.

 Get started today